Qurila/extended_mod_descriptions/item_overhaul.md

       <img src="./doc/item_overhaul/cultural/subalpine_nw.png" alt="If you are reading this, there is an error." />

-      **New World with "Colossus of the New World, Finding Mayabeque".The fur abundance does not work for the aguar Hunting Cabins.
+      **New World with "Colossus of the New World, Finding Mayabeque".**
+      **The fur abundance does not work for the aguar Hunting Cabins.
 The reduced area does.**

       <img src="./doc/item_overhaul/cultural/subalpine_nw_2.png" alt="If you are reading this, there is an error." />